therealemjy/eth-graphql/README.md

 ## Automatically generating types for queries with graphql-codegen

-You can automatically generate TypeScript types for your queries using [Graphql Codegen](TODO: add link to Codegen's documentation) and the `createSchema` method from eth-graphql:
+You can automatically generate TypeScript types for your queries using [graphql-codegen](https://the-guild.dev/graphql/codegen) and the `createSchema` method from eth-graphql:

 ```typescript